hashicorp/terraform-website/content/source/docs/enterprise/admin/agents-on-tfe.html.md

 as well as the [Terraform provider registry](https://registry.terraform.io).
 Agents executing in a workspace that leverage a Terraform version that provides a custom Terraform bundle with pre-existing provider binaries do not need access to these resources.

+* **Agent Version Compatibility**: TFE places restrictions on what versions of Terraform Cloud Agents can be registered.
+This is to prevent an incompatible agent from registering with a TFE instance and attempting to execute a Terraform operation in an undefined way.
+Compatible versions of Terraform Cloud Agents on TFE will vary based on the specific TFE release sequence; any changes to compatible Terraform Cloud Agents versions will be noted in the [TFE release notes](https://github.com/hashicorp/terraform-enterprise-release-notes).

+-> **Note:** TFE is currently compatible with Terraform Cloud agents versions `0.4.2` and lower.